machadi/PDL_1920_groupe-7/README.md

 In order to attain this goal, there are several areas of concern that Maven attempts to deal with:
 * Making the build process easy
-* Providing a uniform build system and quality project information *Providing guidelines for best practices development
+* Providing a uniform build system and quality project information
+* Providing guidelines for best practices development
 * Allowing transparent migration to new features

 you will find more informations to increase your comprehension of the project when you will read thise below files [Install.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/INSTALL.md) [Design.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/DESIGN.md)

-##Fonctionnalities

-## Useful Links

-## Running the tests
-ConvertToCsvTest is in charge of testing the extractor. two methods:
-* convertFromHtml : test if the csv produced are corrects.
-* wikitextVsHtml : Verifies that all relevant tables have been extracted.
+##Functionalities of  the application
+##### the functionalities which were implemented by the first group to work on the project
+* extraction of csv files through tables from wikipedia pages whose urls are in the wikiurls.txt file of the inputdata directory
+* implementation of some tests to verify a good extraction

 ## Deployment
-run mvn package.
+run mvn package this Build the project to generate the artefac.

 ## Versioning
-For the versions available, see the [tags on this repository](https://github.com/manuc352/PDL_1920_groupe-7).
+For the versions available, see the [tags on this repository](https://github.com/manuc352/PDL_1920_groupe-7/releases).

 ## Built With
 * [bliki](http://www.dropwizard.io/1.0.2/docs/) -  java parser library for converting Wikipedia wikitext notation to HTML.
 * [jsoup](https://jsoup.org/) -Java library for working with real-world HTML.
 * [Maven](https://maven.apache.org/) - Dependency Management.

 ## Authors
 As we have already said it this project has been develop by those students